 And life’s been nothing but great ever since.
 Call me lucky.
 Call me blessed.
 Call me anytime, or, better yet, write me at lisakusel<@>gmail.com.
 I’d love to hear your stories.

-I am the author of the novel Hat Trick (Hyperion, 2003), and Other Fish in the Sea, a collection of linked stories (Hyperion, 2005).
-Rash, a memoir about my family’s Bali nightmare was released in September, 2017 (WiDo Publishing).
-My poems and essays have appeared in Zuzu’s Petals, The Mondegreen, The Manifest-Station, and Parent Co.
-Magazine, as well as in the tea-stained journal on my nightstand.
+I am the author of Other Fish in the Sea, a collection of linked stories (Hyperion, 2003), the novel Hat Trick (Hyperion, 2005), and Rash, a memoir about my family’s Bali nightmare, which was released in September, 2017 (WiDo Publishing).
+My poems and essays have appeared in Zuzu’s Petals, The Mondegreen, The Manifest-Station, Women Writers, Women’s Books, and Motherly, as well as in the tea-stained journal on my nightstand.
 When I’m not parenting or meditating or running or cooking, I can be found writing at my desk overlooking Lake Champlain in Burlington, Vermont.